 Premium Leisure Corp., formerly Sinophil Corporation (PLC or the "Corporation") was incorporated as Sinophil Exploration Co., Inc. on November 26, 1993.
 PLC was organized with oil and gas exploration and development as its primary purpose.
 The Corporation and other companies (Contractors), were participants in several Geophysical Survey and Exploration Contracts and Non-Exclusive Geophysical Permits entered into with the Philippine Government, through the Department of Energy, covering certain petroleum contract areas in various locations.
 It also had passive equity investments in Dragon Oil Plc ("Dragon Oil") and Sinoil Asia Limited ("Sinoil").
 In 1996, with investor interest in oil exploration and mining companies remaining generally soft, the Corporation's Management recommended conversion of PLC from an oil exploration company to an investment holding company.
-In line with the Corporation's decision to change its primary purpose, the Corporation's projects, acquisitions and investments in 1997, private placements of PLC's shares were made to several investors, both in the country and overseas.
+In line with the Corporation's decision to change its primary purpose, the Corporation assigned its interests in Dragon Oil and Sinoil to Belle and/or its subsidiaries.
+To finance the Corporation's projects, acquisitions and investments in 1997, private placements of PLC's shares were made to several investors, both in the country and overseas.